rdagumampan/elasticsearch-windows-server-cookbook/Windows server setup.md

 /> python --help
 /> nssm -help
 ```
-- You environment system PATH should be
+- You environment system PATH should have git, Notepad++, NodeJS, Phyton and NSSM
 - Your ELK folder should look like this

 Install ELK stack